diogotcorreia/master-thesis/docs/content/ch05-results.typ

   ],
 ) <code:deepdiff-delta-string-path>

-Upon further investigation, it appears that there is a way to bypass this restriction by providing the path in the internal representation used by `Delta` instead of as a string, as the parsing function has an early return if the path is already a list or tuple.
+Nevertheless, upon further investigation, it appears that there is a way to bypass this restriction by providing the path in the internal representation used by `Delta` instead of as a string, as the parsing function has an early return if the path is already a list or tuple.